-It’s that time of year again -- that time where you hear about the hurricanes, the tornadoes, the heat waves.
+It's that time of year again -- that time where you hear about the hurricanes, the tornadoes, the heat waves.
 The time when you see a community devastated by weather, or a Facebook friend posting about a near-miss with Mother Nature.
-You know, summer.
+You know, late summer, heading into fall.

 Last week I was on the highway when a tornado warning sounded, so I pulled off and hid in a Sonic bathroom.
 I knew they had an interior concrete structure, and I really like their slushies.

-Don’t wait until you have an emergency to prepare for one.
-Get ready now by using Spousebuzz’s Five Tips to Prep like a Pro.
+Don't wait until you have an emergency to prepare for one.
+September is National Preparedness Month and the perfect time to review your disaster plan.
+Plus, the commissary has great sales on things you need for your disaster kits.
+Get ready now by using our Five Tips to Prep like a Pro.

 2. Planning is paramount.
 Now that you know the risks, start building your emergency plans.
 Determine where in your house you're going if a heavy storm is heading your way.
 Growing up in Kansas, we spent many summer nights in the basement, and my parents always made it an adventure.
 Don't have a basement?
 The ideal location in a tornado is an interior room on the lowest floor.
 Know where you'll go if you're told you have to leave your house in the event of a flood or fire.
 The time to figure that out isn't in a mandatory evacuation situation; it's now.
 Use resources available online to build your family plan.